BoxeRZL/URMD-Seq/README.md

 <br>

-2.Group barcoded reads with same UMI into a family.
+2. Group barcoded reads with same UMI into a family.
 All UMI barcodes with the presence of less than two reads are not grouped and are appended to an output file labeled as ‘ungrouped.txt’.
 All reads without a recognizable UMI are listed in an output file labeled as ‘mutated.txt’.
 An initial alignment is processed between reads within a family to generate a family consensus which is appended to an output file labeled as ‘Consensus.aln’.
 The number of reads in each family is calculated into an output file labeled as 'groupsize.csv' for subsequent analysis steps. <br>
 sbatch parameters specified in `02sbatch-MIDgrouping-R9patch-clean.sh` edit as necessary

   `bash 02automated-wrapper-R9patch-clean.sh ./config.fileRX`